Lindsay Fredrickson, executive Director

 In April, 2019, Lindsay gave a TEDx Talk at DePaul University titled “El Sistema: Changing the Face of the American Orchestra.”
 Lindsay participated in a fellowship program with the Global Leaders Program in April, 2018 in Honduras, where she taught clarinet to students participating in YOA (Youth Orchestra of the Americas).
 Lindsay Fredrickson holds degrees in clarinet performance from the Eastman School of Music (M.M.) and the DePaul School of Music (B.M.).

-Lindsay Fredrickson spends the majority of her time with her dog Addison, watching Netflix, cooking, and cracking jokes with her friends.
+Lindsay Fredrickson spends the majority of her time with her dogs Addison and Martie, watching Netflix, cooking, and cracking jokes with her friends.

 ana marroquin, program assistant